-It's important to take into consideration the different methods you will be learning in each of your classes and construct a beneficial learning environment for yourself as you either continue to learn remotely, transition to in-person learning, or adopt a combination of the two.
+It's important to take into consideration the different methods you will be learning in each of your classes and construct a beneficial learning environment for yourself as you transition to in-person learning.

 As a reminder, your ultimate goal in any learning environment is to continue to learn new things, try new approaches, and find new ways to engage with the material, your classmates, and instructor.
 The various instructional models classes will take are described below, as are some tips for optimizing your learning space!

 Creating Your Learning Space